 Science has also shown that on average, women rate bearded men to be “best romantic partners, either for a fling or a long-term relationship”.

-Not only this but having sex, has been shown to increase testosterone levels, which increases the rate of beard growth in men.
+Not only this but actually performing the act, has been shown to increase testosterone levels, which increases the rate of beard growth in men.

-This creates a nice little loop where beard boosts your attractiveness and chances of finding sexual partners, which then leads to more sexual encounters, which boosts testosterone, which supports beard growth even further.
+This creates a nice little loop where the beard boosts your attractiveness and chances of finding partners, which then leads to more that type of encounters, which boosts testosterone, which supports beard growth even further.

-“Our findings suggest that beardedness may be attractive when judging long‐term relationships as a signal of intrasexual formidability and the potential to provide direct benefits to females” – Dr. Dixson et al1.
+“Our findings suggest that beardedness may be attractive when judging long‐term relationships as a signal of intrasensual formidability and the potential to provide direct benefits to females” – Dr. Dixson et al1.

 11. Something to Stroke when Thinking